 Three Training Levels

 The MBSR Teacher Training Path consists of three levels.
 Each of the three levels has a number of steps.
-Learn more about Teacher Training Path.
+Learn more about the Teacher Training Path

 MBSR Essentials is the first step in Level 1 of the MBSR Teacher Training Pathway.
 It meets equivalency for Foundations training offered through Brown University’s School Of Professional Studies, and recognized by all members of the Global Mindfulness Collaborative, including the Mindfulness Centre at Brown University (MC@B).